Rabies Vaccines for Dogs: Can You Give Them at Home?

 June 18, 2025

 As pet care expenses increase alongside other financial changes, you may be looking at cheaper options for preventative care such as dog vaccinations.
 After all, you can find rabies vaccinations for dogs at feed and farm supply stores.
-You might wonder:: Can I give dog shots at home?
+You might wonder: Can I give dog shots at home?
 The convenience and cost savings are undeniably appealing.
 Viral how-to videos give budget-conscious pet owners the confidence to vaccinate their dogs.
 Before you take that leap, ask yourself: Is it safe and legal to give your dog a rabies vaccine at home?
 That’s what we’re here to talk about; we’ll cover what you need to know, including the pros and cons of home rabies shots, with insights from veterinarians concerned about the health of all pets, not just the ones under their care.

 Giving Rabies Vaccines at Home Isn’t Always Safe or Legal